Check out our catalog for books available in our Special Collections:

 oiThe James Dean Collection was purchased in 2002.
 James Byron Dean (1931 – 1955) was an American actor who starred in three Hollywood movies before suffering a fatal car accident at the age of 24 years old.
 He became the first actor to receive a posthumous Academy Award nomination for Best Actor.

 International House of Prayer Special Collection

-Consists of 178 books and 202 dvd’s/cd’s covering topics of Spiritual Gifts, Supernaturalism, Revival, and Worship.
+Consists of 178 books and 202 dvd’s/cd’s covering topics of: spiritual gifts, prophecy, prayer, spiritual warfare, revival, and worship.

 The International House of Prayer Collection was acquired in 2009.
 Mike Bickle is the director of the International House of Prayer (IHOP) Missions Base of Kansas City, an evangelical missions organization based on 24/7 prayer with worship.
 IHOP has continued in non-stop prayer led by worship teams since September 19, 1999.
 Bickle is also the founder of the International House of Prayer University which includes a full-time Bible school, music school, and media school.
 He authored several books, including Growing in the Prophetic (1995), The Pleasures of Loving God (2000), and Prayers to Strengthen Your Inner Man (2009).